Nathan W. Pyle: Strange Planet series

 Pyle launched his webcomic Strange Planet in February 2019.
 It follows a planet of blue beings without gender or race who have human traditions and behaviors but discuss them in highly technical terminology, such as saying "I crave star damage" instead of "I want to get a sun tan."
 The beings are big eyed, bright blue creatures, often called aliens, though Pyle does not use the term 'alien', saying that the comics take place on their home planet and the readers are the visitors.
 Pyle says that he was inspired to create the series after he and his wife, preparing to host guests, began hiding their possessions to make their small apartment appear as clean as possible.
 Pyle says that the comic looks at the wonderful complexity humans have created.

 The webcomic quickly gained a large following on Instagram; it had 250,000 followers within 3 weeks, and by May had over 2 million followers.
 As of December 2020 it had 6 million followers.
 A book version, also called Strange Planet, was released in November 2019 and entered multiple bestseller lists including a number one spot on a New York Times bestseller list and the Publishers Weekly bestseller list for hardcover fiction.
 A second book, Stranger Planet, was released in 2020.

 Hasbro has produced a card game based on the comic called Sweet Existence, with illustrations by Pyle.
 In June 2021, it was announced that Apple TV+ had given the production a series order to an animated television adaptation of the comics.
 The series was released on August 9, 2023.
 The series was produced by ShadowMachine with Dan Harmon and Pyle as executive producers.

 Political views

 In April 2019, a Twitter post by Pyle from 2017 resurfaced regarding the pro-life rally March For Life.
 According to some reporters, Pyle's tweet expressed support for, or defended, March For Life.
-The tweet caused many fans to turn against Strange Planet and its creator, in a controversy described by at least one outlet as an example of the Milkshake Duck phenomenon.
+The tweet caused many pro-choice fans to turn against Strange Planet and its creator, in a controversy described by at least one outlet as an example of the Milkshake Duck phenomenon.

 Pyle released a statement shortly afterwards which did not mention abortion, but said that he and his wife "have private beliefs as they pertain to our Christian faith.
 We believe separation of church and state is crucial to our nation flourishing."
 He also stated they voted for the Democratic Party, and were "troubled by what the Republican Party has become and [did] not want to be associated with it."